jjgouveia/jjgouveia/README.md

         level: "intermediate-79"
     }
    },
-   softskills: ["comunicação", "proatividade", "autoliderança", "trabalho em equipe"],
+   soft-skills: ["comunicação", "proatividade", "autoliderança", "trabalho em equipe"],
    currentOccupation: "lifelong learner",
    phrase: "whatever you're looking for is also looking for you", };